A swollen collarbone or a lump on your collarbone may be cause for concern. This may indicate injury, infection, or a more serious condition.

-An injured collarbone can range in severity.
-Your collarbone connects to your shoulder and it can become dislocated from your shoulder joints.
-You may also experience a break or fracture because the bone is so close to the top of the skin.
+You may also experience a fracture or break because the bone is so close to the top of the skin.
 These injuries can occur if you play sports or experience trauma, such as in a car accident or after a fall.

 You may have other symptoms if your collarbone is injured, fractured, or broken.
 You will likely experience: